Aliases for KCNJ10 Gene

 GeneCards Summary for KCNJ10 Gene

 KCNJ10 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 10) is a Protein Coding gene.
-Diseases associated with KCNJ10 include sesame syndrome and kcnj10-related pendred syndrome.
+Diseases associated with KCNJ10 include kcnj10-related pendred syndrome and sesame syndrome.
 Among its related pathways are GABA receptor activation and Transmission across Chemical Synapses.
-GO annotations related to this gene include identical protein binding and ATP-activated inward rectifier potassium channel activity.
+GO annotations related to this gene include identical protein binding and potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ10 Gene